BIM42/bim42.github.io/_products/bimsync-manager.md

 tags:
   - bimsync-manager
 github: https://github.com/simonmoreau/bimsyncManager
+images: products/bimsync-manager/
 ---

+Visualize your Bimsync® data with an easy-to-use the online quantity takeoff

+Create beautiful and insightful dashboards using the Bimsync® connector for Power BI

 Consistently create your Bimsync® projects from a template.
 Automatically create and configure your models and issue boards.

 Share your Bimsync® models by email or embed them in a public webpage.

-Visualize your Bimsync® data and create beautiful and insightful dashboards using the Bimsync® connector for Power BI